k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-4/1.lesson-green/unit-1.md

 ---
 kind: unit

-title: Create a Bill of Behaviour - Setup the app
+title: Setup the app

-name: simple-app-profile
+name: debug-kubescape-1
 ---

 Pretending we are the supplier company of the software `webapp` , which is a single container php application,